 Thermal engineers are radiant about the effects of thermal radiation.
-Thermal radiation is one of three modes of heat transfer, so the more we know about it, the more effective we can use it to optimize our thermal management solutions.
+Thermal radiation is one of three modes of heat transfer, along with convection and conduction, so the more we know about this mode of heat transfer, the more effective we can use it to optimize our thermal management solutions.

 What is Thermal Radiation?